ccdcoe/CDMCS/Suricata/ebpf/README.md

 ### Add some more logic

-Update `filter.c` to only accept traffic on the port 22 for the IP address in the pass list.
+Update `filter.c` to only accept traffic on the port 22 for the IP addresses in the pass list.

 ---